 Tiers and Tears

-If you need to chip to a hole cut on a tier then you’ll probably find a low running chip will give you success more often than a high spinning chip.
+If you need to chip to a hole cut on a tier then you’ll probably find a low-running chip will give you success more often than a high-spinning chip.
 Unless you’re a really good player who spends a lot of time working on their short game you’ll probably find it difficult to land the ball exactly where you want with the correct amount of spin in this scenario.
-A much lower risk option would be to take seven or eight iron and hit a low running shot that trundles up the slope at least gives you a reasonable chance of making the putt.
+A much lower-risk option would be to take seven or eight iron and hit a low running shot that trundles up the slope and at least gives you a reasonable chance of making the putt.

 If you are new to golf or don’t play that often then that is likely to be the most successful way for you to chip.
 You may even find a chipper is the best option for you as this is designed to let you use a putting stroke.
 This

 If you have more time to work on your game and develop some feel then you can think about varying the ball position in your stance to adjust the trajectory of your shots.
 You can try opening and closing the face to see how that affects the way the ball carries and rolls.

 If you have the time and the practice green available then you could spend half an hour every time you’re at the club just throwing balls into random positions and trying to get up and down with a variety of clubs so you get a feel for what is and isn’t possible.

 Here’s Danny Maude showing a simple method for chipping.

 Which Wedge Should I Chip With?: Conclusion